HEALTH & SAFETY

 First, in order to promote a safe, stress- and COVID-free weekend, we are requiring all campers to show proof of either vaccination or negative COVID test to attend.

-However, we ask that all campers and counselors be mindful of others, including respecting preferences indicated on badges regarding physical proximity, and asking permission to move within 6 feet of someone wearing a mask.
+Although masks are not required in most spaces throughout camp, we ask that all campers and counselors be mindful of others, including respecting preferences indicated on badges regarding physical proximity, and asking permission to move within 6 feet of someone wearing a mask, and before hugging or shaking hands.

 1. We will update this website, the FAQs, and any registered attendees with any changes to guidelines as appropriate.